DanielNavarro-UF/DanielNavarro-UF/README.md

-## 👋 Hey, I'm Daniel Navarro, a Computer Science student on UFABC
+## 👋 Hey, I'm Daniel Navarro, a Computer Science student
 I like to study technology, data and especially computer networks.
 I am currently studying computer science and increasing my skills on the programming area.
 Using this GitHub for:
 - Save my studies